hamishmaritz/MyLearnings/README.md

 > Abstract class: To implement the same or different behaviour among multiple related objects

+* **In what scenarios will you use a abstract class and in what scenarios will you use a  interface?**

+If you want to increase reusability in inheritance then abstract classes are good.
+If you want implement or force some methods across classes must be for uniformity you can use a interface.
+So to increase  reusability via inheritance use abstract class as it is nothing but a base class and to force methods use interfaces.

 * **Define polymorphism and explain how you can take advantage of it in a .NET application.**